Leestalion/spaced-repetition/README.md

 - Add a python script that calculate the next review time for each word ater it is reviewed (or bunch of words) OR run the script on every words on a fix time everyday.

 - Learn how to interact between the web API hosted with heroku (python script) and the nodejs application (quicklearn)

+<h2>02/10 meeting</h2>

+<h3>Quicklearn App</h3>

+- Read many documentations about how to connect API hosted app and nodejs app

+- Created a GAS to access heroku hosted app [here](https://script.google.com/d/1DnivTZO9pod-5gY_In_n2e28BCHicxYjaKYZyBWJP0vmZ7fHQJOGM3AR/edit?usp=sharing)

+<h3>Next Goal</h3>

+- Add a python script that calculate the next review time for each word ater it is reviewed (or bunch of words) OR run the script on every words on a fix time everyday.

+- Continue the connection between